Menu

 If you take pictures of everything the moment you move in, then you'll have evidence on your side should the landlord try and blame the damage on you.

-How to buy property as an expat in Amsterdam?
+How to buy property as an expat in Amsterdam

 The rental prices may have you gasping, so you might be considering purchasing property instead.
 The bad news is, that the real estate market here is also very hot, with barely any affordable properties up for sale.
-On average, in 2022, a house will cost you €720,000, which is an increase of 5.8% since 2021.
-The market is only set to become hotter, as Amsterdam is an attractive city for not just Europeans but internationals too.
+On average, in 2024, a house will cost you €707,420, which is an increase of 2.3% since 2023.
+The market is only set to become hotter, as Amsterdam is an attractive city for not just Europeans but internationals, too.
 So properties will become more expensive and scarcer as well.
 Huge overbidding is normal, so keep this in mind when you're browsing listings.

 If you still feel like buying property in Amsterdam is the right step forward, then the good news here is you won't have to be a citizen to do so.
 All you'll need is a permanent contract for a mortgage, as lenders want to see that you'll reliably pay back your loan.
 As a freelancer, it'll take more time and paperwork, as lenders will want to see three years of client history in the Netherlands.
-And three years is the bare minimum; lenders will usually want to see more years for better security and peace of mind.
+Three years is the bare minimum; lenders will usually want to see more years for better security and peace of mind.
 Do note that non-EU citizens will have more hoops to jump through as well.

 You should also hire a real estate agent, especially if you don't know Dutch and/or aren't familiar with the real estate landscape here.
 While both mortgage advisors and real estate agents will cost you extra, that money spent will take a lot of stress and anxiety off your shoulders, as they'll be able to hold your hand through the process.